 15. But, set realistic timelines

 You may find that your child will only try one new food a month.
 That’s okay!
 Some kiddos respond quickly to feeding therapy while others take a bit longer.
 Be patient—building a nutritious, healthy relationship with food takes time.

-When you need an extra hand, our compassionate and highly trained SLPs and BCBAs are ready to jumpstart good habits and make food fun again for the whole family.
+When you need an extra hand, our compassionate and highly trained SLPs, OTs, and BCBAs are ready to jumpstart good habits and make food fun again for the whole family.
 We use a collaborative approach to feeding therapy, incorporating play-based, child-led, and sensory-focused strategies as well as ABA to customize a program for your child.
 Reach out to us today.